tinygo-org/vscode-tinygo/README.md

   * The [Go extension for VS Code](https://marketplace.visualstudio.com/items?itemName=golang.go).
 This extension should be automatically installed as a dependency.
   * The TinyGo compiler, version 0.15 or later.
 See [installation instructions for your operating system](https://tinygo.org/getting-started/).
+  * The [Cortex-Debug extension for VS Code](https://marketplace.visualstudio.com/items?itemName=marus25.cortex-debug).
+This extension should be automatically installed as a dependency.
+  * for debug support
+    * The TinyGo compiler, version 0.23 later.
+See [installation instructions for your operating system](https://tinygo.org/getting-started/).
+    * See [Debugging - Debug Tinygo programs using GDB](https://tinygo.org/docs/guides/debugging/).
+At least tinygo gdb must work.

 ## Development